FIVE TAKEAWAYS FROM OUR WEBINAR

 As clinicians and payers take on increasing risk for patient outcomes, it is essential that leaders consider the effectiveness of their networks as well as the accuracy of their clinician directories to ensure they are adequately serving their members.
 Modern Healthcare and Quest Analytics partnered together to host a panel of healthcare experts discussing the importance of considering social determinants of health in building adequate and accurate provider networks.
-View the entire webinar here.
+Here are the key points to know.

-- Improve management, priorities, coverage and function of networks
+1. Improve management, priorities, coverage, and function of networks

 In a poll of webinar participants, 60 percent selected social and community context as the No. 1 social determinant, followed by healthcare access and quality.
 Social determinants have become increasingly important—research shows that only 20 percent of an individual’s health is determined by the medical care they receive.
 The additional 80 percent is a direct result of their access to affordable, dependable healthcare—including behavioral healthcare—as well as their environment, including transportation, food security, nutrition, loneliness and isolation, especially among seniors.
 These and other factors, especially during a pandemic, affect health outcomes.
 The goal is to modify these percentages through data-driven care.

 Healthcare costs continue to place an enormous burden on families.
 A more thorough understanding of patient and provider data, and how that data meshes with regulators’ priorities, will help decrease costs for patients.
 The most important regulator driver of SDOH is access to providers, according to a poll of webinar participants.
 Although policymakers are aware that reducing the impact of negative social determinants, such as poor access to healthcare, can be a useful strategy in reducing long-term health care costs, they understand that more help is needed.